codurance/site/careers/apprentice.md

 ### What is an apprenticeship?

+An apprenticeship under Codurance is a process of learning, where you hone the skills that are absolutely essential for a software craftsman under the guidance of a dedicated mentor.

 Different people have different abilities.
-You're probably an expert in some facets of software development, but have no experience in others.
+You're probably quite experienced in some facets of software development, but have little exposure in others.
 As part of your apprenticeship, you'll learn:

   * the intricacies in **crafting code** that is simple, clean, maintainable and easy to reason about
   * how to orient your **software design** around business domains